Andre' Sam: Professional career

 After going unselected in the 2024 NFL draft, Sam signed with the Philadelphia Eagles as an undrafted free agent.
 He was the first alumnus of Iowa High School to sign into the NFL and the school retired his number 16 later in the year.
 He was waived on August 26, 2024, then re-signed to the practice squad on August 28.
 He was elevated to the active roster for the team's Week 14 game against the Carolina Panthers and made his NFL debut in the game.
 Sam won a Super Bowl championship when the Eagles defeated the Kansas City Chiefs 40–22 in Super Bowl LIX.
 He signed a reserve/future contract on February 14, 2025.

 On August 26, 2025, Sam was waived by the Eagles as part of final roster cuts and re-signed to the practice squad the next day.
+He signed a reserve/futures contract on January 14, 2026.

+On August 30, 2026, Sam was waived/injured by the Eagles and placed on injured reserve.